pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/04_Configuration/README.md

 3) register the child service under a another ID which can be resolved by the factory

-To keep your services clean and give the service container more optimization (and performance) possibilities you should defined your parent services as `private` (see order manager definition in the linked config above) as this will result in the parent definition being removed from the compiled container.
+To keep your services clean and give the service container more optimization (and performance) possibilities you should define your parent services as `private` (see order manager definition in the linked config above) as this will result in the parent definition being removed from the compiled container.

 This child definition pattern applies to nearly all service IDs configured inside tenants with the exception of reusable